baselime/node-opentelemetry/TRPC.md

 # TRPC OpenTelemetry Middleware

 Trace your TRPC Applications.
-If you don't use OpenTelemetry yet please see https://baselime.io/docs/sending-data/opentelemetry
+If you don't use OpenTelemetry yet please see [The Baselime Docs](https://baselime.io/docs/sending-data/opentelemetry)

 ![Trace TRPC](trpc.png)